thebgpikester/SimpleStaticSaving/README.md

  --SIMPLE STATICS SAVING by Pikey, May 2019
+ *UPDATED DEC 2019*

  -- Usage of this script should credit the following contributors:
  --Pikey
  --Speed & Grimes for their work on Serialising tables, included below, --FlightControl for MOOSE (Required)

+ Use SGSDestroy.lua only unless you experience any errors relating to destroyed scenery.
+Ignore SGS.lua otherwise.
+ LOAD MOOSE (at mission start)
+ LOAD SGSDestroy before nearly every other type of script due to it altering the landscape.

  --INTENDED USAGE
  --DCS Server Admins looking to do long term multi session play that will need a server reboot in between and they wish to keep the Ground